 Complaints Policy for Breaches of the Various Privacy Acts

-When the Privacy Commissioner receives a complaint the individual will in most cases be referred back to the MS Society for a chance to resolve the complaint directly.
+When the Privacy Commissioner receives a complaint the individual will in most cases be referred back to MS Australia for a chance to resolve the complaint directly.
 The complaint will be referred to the Chief Executive Officer.

 If the complaint cannot be resolved the Office of the Federal Privacy Commissioner conciliates the complaint using various methods of communications.
 Generally the complaint will be resolved through this process but as a last resort the Privacy Commissioner can make a formal determination.
 This determination is enforceable at law.

 For further information in relation to this policy document do not hesitate to contact: